Coronavirus Update:What patients and families need to know

 At Children’s National, we’ve fostered a culture that provides nurses the autonomy and resources to:

-- Linda Talley, MS, BSN, RN, NE-BC, Vice President and Chief Nursing Officer
+- Linda Talley, MS, RN, NE-BC, FAAN, Vice President and Chief Nursing Officer

-The Professional Practice Model (PPM) demonstrates the holistic nature of nursing within the core context of patient and family-centered care in alignment with the Children’s National mission of Care, Advocacy, Research and Education.
+The PPM demonstrates the holistic nature of nursing within the core context of patient and family-centered care in alignment with the Children’s National mission of Care, Advocacy, Research, and Education.

 Through the application and evaluation of the PPM, the Children’s National nurse: